 Are you like Cornelius the centurion?
-Cornelius the centurion, who lived in the days of the apostles, was a religious unsaved military leader over 100 soldiers when we first read of him.
+Cornelius the centurion, who lived in the days of the apostles, was a religious lost military leader over 100 soldiers when we first read of him.
 The Bible tells us:

 He and all his family were devout and God fearing; he gave generously to those in need and prayed to God regularly.
 (Acts 10:2)

 What a family that was!
 They would have made very good neighbors.
 They were far more sincere than many church goers in our day, yet they were without salvation.
 Did you catch that?
-They were unsaved people.
+They were religious lost people.
 This will unfold as we read on through Acts chapters 10 and 11.
 An angel had appeared to Cornelius the centurion and told him:

 Your prayers and gifts to the poor have come up as a memorial offering before God.
 Now send men to Joppa to bring back a man named Simon who is called Peter.
 He is staying with Simon the tanner, whose house is by the sea.
 (Acts 10:4-6)

 All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.
 (Acts 10:43)